eclipse-sumo/sumo/docs/web/docs/Demand/Importing_O/D_Matrices.md

 ## Differentiated Probabilities

-To destinguish the set of source and sink edges (or their probabilities respectively) use the following definition:
+To distinguish the set of source and sink edges (or their probabilities respectively) use the following definition:

 ```